 - a) Participants will commit to the principles of decency, civility, and tolerance.
-Each person will be respectful, and refrain from making personal attacks, name calling, distributing personal or inaccurate information about other participants, and other such negative behaviors. - b) Participants will not attribute statements to others involved, seek to present or represent the views or position of other members or alternates, nor attempt to speak on behalf of the group as a whole in or to the media.
+Each person will be respectful, and refrain from making personal attacks, name calling, distributing personal or inaccurate information about other participants, and other such negative behaviors. - a) Participants will not attribute statements to others involved, seek to present or represent the views or position of other members or alternates, nor attempt to speak on behalf of the group as a whole in or to the media.
 "Media" for these purposes includes the press, television, radio, websites, blogs, social media applications or sites, and any other public information distribution mechanism.
-WPCPC members will abide by these ground rules in all communications during the process in and out of WPCPC meetings. - c) Members on the WPCPC also agree to the following. - Speak to the interests and concerns they are helping to represent as accurately and thoroughly as possible, and work to ensure that any recommendations developed by the group meet the needs of the town as a whole. - Arrive at the meetings prepared to discuss the issues on the agenda, having reviewed the documents distributed in advance. - Be constructive and maintain an open mind.
-Strive throughout the process to bridge gaps in understanding, to seek resolution of differences, and to pursue the goal of achieving consensus on the content of the potential alternatives under discussion. - Only one person will speak at a time and no one will interrupt when another person is speaking. - Each person will make every effort to stay on track with the agenda and avoid grandstanding and digressions. - Make a good faith effort to participate in all scheduled meetings or activities.
+CRC members will abide by these ground rules in all communications during the process in and out of Committee meetings. - b) Members on the CRC also agree to the following. - Represent their interests and concerns and those of their constituents as accurately and thoroughly as possible, and work to ensure that any recommendations developed by the group meet the needs of the town as a whole. - Arrive at the meetings prepared to discuss the issues on the agenda, having reviewed the documents distributed in advance. - Be constructive and maintain an open mind.
+Strive throughout the process to bridge gaps in understanding, to seek resolution of differences, and to pursue the goal of achieving consensus on the content of the potential alternatives under discussion. - Only one person will speak at a time and no one will interrupt when another person is speaking. - Each person will make every effort to stay on track with the agenda and avoid grandstanding and digressions.

+• Make a good faith effort to participate in all scheduled meetings or activities.